mateusz58/PluralSight/README.md

 #### Testing:
 * Whats is the best way to test database?
 H2 or docker by directly connecting to database* Explaining
-* What kind of ORM for databases do you know?
-*

 #### Transactions general questions